How To Get A Tax Identification Number In The Philippines?

 A Tax Identification Number is also known as TIN is a numeric code designated to each tax-paying individual.
 It is composed of 9–12 digits with the first nine digits as the TIN proper and the last three digits as the branch code.
 The first three digits are also an identifier for the type of taxpayer you are classified as.

 Meanwhile, a TIN card or TIN ID is an identification card that contains your TIN, full name, address, birth date, photo, signature, and card issue date.
-It’s a yellow card issued by the Bureau of Internal Revenue (BIR).
+It’s issued by the Bureau of Internal Revenue (BIR).

 Getting your TIN ID is the very first step in participating and contributing to the Philippines’ economy.
 It’s compulsory to pay your taxes, so you should have one!